ainlovescode/live-demo/README.md

 # live-demo
-This is a sample demo repo
+This is a sample demo repository.